 The Crisis Services Campus Advocate is available at D'Youville University, offering confidential support for survivors of sexual assault, domestic violence, or stalking.
 Services include case management, supportive counseling, safety planning, and assistance with reporting and Title IX processes.
 The Campus Advocate can also provide advocacy with law enforcement and connect survivors with additional resources.
-For prevention programming and training, contact Molly Peron at MPeron@crisisservices.org or (716) 536-4147.
 If you are experiencing a mental health emergency, please call the Crisis Services 24/7 hotline at (716) 834-3131 at anytime to speak with a crisis counselor.